hamishsproul/myblog/_posts/2024-11-19-micro-drop-drone-2.md

 tags: [drones]
 ---

-# Micro Drop Drone 2 - The Hardware
 The control algorithm will be the key technology in a micro drop drone.
 There are two options to test control algorithms: using software-in-the-loop (SITL) applications or using a prototype drone.
 To enable this second option, I started by building the base platform of a micro drop drone prototype.

 ## Design Requirements